-The candidate who fails to meet any state mandated candidate performance assessment benchmark and fails to evidence acceptable mastery of any identified element of the state and national standards or who receives an unacceptable dispositional rating in the EDA is referred to the PEP Director/Department Chair and then the Educator Review Committee for intervention/remediation.
+The candidate who fails to meet any state mandated candidate performance assessment benchmark and fails to evidence acceptable mastery of any identified element of the state and national standards or who receives an unacceptable dispositional rating in the EDA is referred to the PEP Director (if related to field experience work) or Program Department Chair (if related to coursework or program progression) and then the Educator Review Committee for intervention/ remediation.
 The committee will recommend specific candidate interventions intended to help the candidate achieve the expected targets and benchmarks.
 Intervention/remediation activities may include, but are not limited to, reduced course load, auditof same course, and guided study.
 Intervention/remediation always requires enrollment in a zeroto three (0-3) credit hour course: Professional Development.
+(See the Teacher Education Handbook for additional details on this policy.)

-Applicant Signature: 11
+Applicant Signature:\\\\\